Mark Cavendish vomited on Stage 1 of the Tour de France

 Then came the dramatic moment, Mark Cavendish vomited on the downhill.

-Cavendish crashed last year, in a relatively harmless situation, and gave up the Tour after the 8th stage.
-We might have thought that this would be the end of the sprinter’s career, but no, at the age of 39, he did it again.
+Cavendish crashed last year, in a relatively harmless situation, and gave up the Tour following the 8th stage.
+We might have thought that this would be the end of the sprinter’s career, but no, at the age of 39, he did it once more.

 Cavendish also visited Hungary

-Cavendish competed in Hungary again this year after the 2022 Giro, as he also started at the Tour de Hongrie and is also in the field of the Tour de France.
+Cavendish competed in Hungary once more this year following the 2022 Giro, as he also started at the Tour de Hongrie and is also in the field of the Tour de France.

 What drives it?
 To get his thirty-fifth Tour stage victory and thus become the sole leader ahead of the Belgian Eddy Merckx.